-During the Reporting Year, 6 services-related complaints (FY2021: Nil) have been received, all complaints have been handled with care in accordance with the internal policies.
+During the Reporting Year, 5 services-related complaints (FY2022: 6 complaints) have been received, all complaints have been handled with care in accordance with the internal policies.
+Records of the complaints were made for future reviews, mitigation measures were implemented to prevent future occurrence of the complained events.